kown7/foodlog/contact.markdown

 headerImg: beach.jpg
 ---

-I live in a small hut in the mountains of Kumano Kodō on Kii Hantō and would not like to be contacted.
+We live in a small city in the suburbs of Schaffhausen.